Gifts In Kind

 Electronic Transfer - If securities are electronically transferred from a donor’s brokerage account to an account held in the name of the Foundation via the Depository Trust Company (DTC), then the value for gift credit purposes will be its fair market value on the date on which the securities are received in the Foundation’s account.
 Donors may contact the Foundation to obtain DTC instructions that they will then give to their broker along with a letter of instruction regarding the specific securities to be transferred.
 A copy of the letter of instruction should be sent to the Foundation in order that the donor may be receipted properly.
 If transferring mutual fund shares please contact the Foundation for instructions.
 Each mutual fund company has its own procedures for transferring shares for charitable gift purposes.
 Allow four to six weeks for the transaction to be processed.
 If planning a year-end gift, it is suggested start the process no later than November.
 Click Here for a sample letter requesting an electronic stock transfer.

-If you have questions about making a donation of securities, please contact the office of Gift Administration at (800) 622-4678 or e-mail Brandy Huston.
+If you have questions about making a donation of securities, please contact the office of Donated Assets & Risk Management at (800) 622-4678 or e-mail Brandy Huston.